tomtsagk/tomtsagk/README.md

 Currently been experimenting with porting C projects to a variety of platforms.

 I've also been working on my own programming language called `avdl`.
-Checkout some games I've made with it:
+Check out some games I've made with it:

 * Rue -
 [Itch.io](https://darkdimension.itch.io/rue) |